nus-cs2103-AY2324S2/ip/docs/README.md

 ## Notes
+- ### Error Handling
+  - Errors are displayed in the terminal when the jar file is executed
 - ### Unrecognised commands
   - If an unrecognised command was inputted, the response would be `You inputted an unrecognizable command` In that scenario, just try again with a correct input.